Hawaii Layoffs — December 2023

 | National Vision, Inc. (operating Walmart Vision Care) | Waipahu | 16 | Closure |

-The most significant filing came from OLS Hotels & Resorts LLC DBA Springboard Hospitality at its Honolulu facility, reporting 48 affected workers.
+The largest notice was filed by OLS Hotels & Resorts LLC DBA Springboard Hospitality at its Honolulu facility, reporting 48 affected workers.
 National Vision, Inc. (operating Walmart Vision Care) followed with 16 workers.

 Trend & Outlook